• Skip to primary navigation

 It is near and dear to me, but also one that I have made my own.
 I added the crumb topping and adjusted the proportions slightly so that there was less flour and more sour cream, which resulted in a super moist loaf (I’m not exaggerating on the cake being super moist!).

 It is exactly what you want alongside that warm cup of morning coffee or afternoon tea.
-It is a comforting treat, not unlike this Banana Bread with Crumb Topping, or these Jumbo Banana Muffins (also great for snacks or breakfast on the go).
+It is a comforting treat, just like this Banana Bread with Crumb Topping, or these Jumbo Banana Muffins (also great for snacks or breakfast on the go).

 Jump to: